Mazdutide

 Notes from Ho Chi Minh City

-Mazdutide is the GLP-1/glucagon dual agonist that makes the most sense for the Vietnam expat population specifically because the Phase 3 trial data was generated in Asian-population cohorts at the Innovent Biologics development sites in Beijing and Shanghai, which is closer to baseline body composition for HCMC residents than the European-American Mounjaro and Wegovy trial data.
-The 18 percent body weight reduction at the 6mg weekly maintenance dose is the relevant number, and the glucagon-driven thermogenic effect is real; users report feeling noticeably warmer 24 to 48 hours after the shot, which is meaningful in HCMC heat.
-The hepatic fat reduction from the glucagon component matters because NAFLD is widespread in middle-aged Vietnamese men.
-Research-grade Mazdutide in Vietnam runs 1.8 to 2.5 million VND per 5mg vial through cold-chain importers, slightly under tirzepatide pricing.
+Mazdutide is the GLP-1/glucagon dual agonist with the most relevant trial base for the Vietnam expat population specifically, because the Phase 3 program ran in Asian-population cohorts at Innovent Biologics' Beijing and Shanghai sites, closer to HCMC baseline body composition than the European-American Mounjaro and Wegovy trials.
+Those trials reported roughly 18 percent body-weight reduction at a 6mg weekly maintenance dose, and the glucagon-driven thermogenic effect is real enough that users describe feeling warmer for a day or two after dosing, notable in HCMC heat.
+The hepatic-fat reduction from the glucagon component is clinically interesting because NAFLD is widespread among middle-aged Vietnamese men.
+On the Vietnam market, Mazdutide is research-grade only and sourced through cold-chain importers.
+Dosing decisions belong with a licensed prescriber.
+[11]

 Sourcing in Vietnam

 Mazdutide is approved in China through Innovent Biologics but is not registered with the DAV in Vietnam and is not stocked at Long Châu, Pharmacity, FV Hospital, or Vinmec.
-Sourcing is research-grade only through cold-chain importers (1.8 to 2.5 million VND per 5mg vial), often shipped from regional suppliers with stock from China.
+The material that circulates in Vietnam is research-grade, brought in by cold-chain importers and often shipped by regional suppliers working from Chinese stock.
 See the supplier list and COA guide before purchasing.

 FAQ